How to Write an Operations Plan Section of your Business Plan

 If you require any additional facilities like water supply or power requirements, you mention them here.
 Specify what you need to do or have already done to acquire permissions for these requirements.

 Mention your raw material suppliers.
-If you need any extra materials, you can also include that in your operations plan.
+If you need any extra materials, you can also include them in your operations plan.
 Here, you also mention the contracts and agreements with your suppliers.

 Explain the production process and the time required to produce one unit.
 Include the factors that may disrupt the production flow.
 Further, mention your strategies to tackle these inefficiencies to avoid delays in manufacturing.